itzVort3x1/grep-java/README.md

 # Grep Implementation in Java

 ## Overview
 This project is a Java implementation of the `grep` command, designed to match patterns in input strings using regular expressions.
-It follows the CodeCrafters platform specifications and utilizes Java's built-in capabilities for pattern matching.

 ## Features
 - Supports pattern matching with: